Social-Emotional Counseling Curriculum

 Counselors are responsible for the coordination of various services and activities in the school.
 Examples of these activities include crisis intervention programs, parent and student orientation and education programs, parenting skills courses and conflict resolution.
 Counselors often coordinate referrals to the school psychologist, social worker and various community agencies.

-Developmental Guidance and Counseling Program
+Developmental Counseling Program

 The developmental guidance and counseling program in Arlington Public Schools is composed of organized objectives and activities, based upon the National Standards for School Counseling Programs.
 The curriculum may be presented in classrooms or advisory groups.
 The objectives may be integrated into subject-area curriculum.